-The bread series continues with a 100 percent real rye sourdough.
-This specific recipe originates from a 1940s Finnish cookbook Maija keittää* which would simply translate “Mary cooks”.
-This book is a relic whispering stories from an era when the instructions tell you to wash the butter.
+This specific 100% rye sourdough originates to a 1940s Finnish cookbook Maija keittää which would simply translate “Mary cooks”.
+The book is a relic & the recipes whisper stories from an era when butter was washed.
 Baking rye sourdough is a much older tradition, though.
 I think the oldest rye starters in Finland date back to the 1800s.

 Back in the day baking rye bread was family or group affair.
 The wood-fired oven was hot all day & kitchen full of loaves.
 I’ve scaled down the recipe from 3,5 kg flour to 700g flour.
-Now you can either make one huge rye loaf or 2 smaller ones instead of overcrowding all your kitchen table tops.
+Now you can either make one huge rye loaf or 2 smaller ones instead of overcrowding all your kitchen table tops with bread.

 The rye sourdough recipe is easy but I must give a fair warning that shaping the bread is a skill you learn over time.
-On the other hand, you can shape the dough in whatever way you fancy.
+On the other hand, you can shape the dough in whatever way you fancy or bake it in a tin.
 And as always with sourdough, patience is the key.

 Taikinatiinu – what is that?

-Before the recipe, I must first tell you a bit about that wooden thing right up there.
+Before the recipe, I must first tell you a bit about that wooden item right up there.
 Have you seen one before?
-As a cultural history driven person I’m always curious to study and experience techniques how things were used to be baked, cooked or done.
-Since rye sourdough is such a cornerstone of my everyday life, I decided that there has to be extra space in our kitchen for an old taikinatiinu ie. a wooden bucket or pail designed for rye sourdough baking alone.
+As a cultural history-driven person I’m always curious to study and experience techniques how things were used to be baked and cooked.
+Since rye sourdough is such a cornerstone of my everyday life, I decided that there has to be extra space in our kitchen for an old taikinatiinu ie. a traditional wooden bucket or pail designed for rye sourdough baking alone.

 Rye Sourdough Recipe | Hapanleipä